Wurst-Imperium/WurstClient.net/_posts/2015-10-01-How-to-Use-Survival-OP-Sign.md

 So how do you find servers that have the right version?
 The easiest way is to use the **ServerFinder**.
 If you don't know what the ServerFinder is, it's basically a tool for finding tons of easy-to-grief servers within just a few minutes.

-Just press the ServerFinder button in the Muliplayer menu, type in a numeric server IP (like `85.131.231.92`) and press the <kbd>Search</kbd> button.
+Just press the ServerFinder button in the Multiplayer menu, type in a numeric server IP (like `85.131.231.92`) and press the <kbd>Search</kbd> button.
 For a more detailed tutorial with pictures, have a look at the [ServerFinder wiki page](/wiki/Special_Features/Server_Finder/).

 So now you should have a huge list of servers with green text showing their versions.
 Just look for one that has the correct version and join it.
 Easy, right?